 C’est l’histoire de deux pommes de terre.
-Une d’elles se fait écraser et l’autre s’écrie “Oh purée !”
+L’une d’elles se fait écraser et l’autre s’écrie “Oh purée !”

-Who doesn’t love a good potato joke?
-While this pun doesn’t do much in English, when told in French, the joke hinges on a play on words.
-In the French language, the exclamation oh purée is used as a way of showing shock, or saying “goodness!”
+In French, the exclamation oh purée is used as a way of showing shock, or saying “goodness!”
 At the same time, purée, if you’re talking about food, is the French word for “mashed.”
 So one little potato is run over by a car, and in response, the other says “oh my goodness / mashed potato.”
 Clever wordplay, and surely worth telling!